openmrs-archive/openmrs-contrib-modulus/README.md

 To prepare a dev environment:

-1. Build requirements: MySQL, Java EE JDK >= 7
+1. Build requirements: MySQL, Java EE JDK >= 7. **You may experience problems running on a server with less than 2GB RAM.**
 2. Install **Grails 2.3.7**. [gvmtool][] is the simplest way:

         $ gvm install grails 2.3.7